OMEA Honors Capital University's Jim Swearingen for Distinguished Service

 Students seeking admission to the Teacher Education Program at Capital University are required to present a progress portfolio, complete an application for the Teacher Licensure Program and meet all of the following requirements prior to acceptance:

 Applications must be submitted to the Student Assessment and Monitoring Committee for consideration during the corresponding semester.
 Students of any race, color, national and ethnic origin or gender identity may be accepted into the Teacher Education Program at Capital University upon meeting the above standards.
-Upon acceptance a student is considered a teacher education candidate.Applications for admittance to the Teacher Education Program (PDF) are due March 1 (for fall semester) and October 1 (for spring semester).
+Upon acceptance a student is considered a teacher education candidate.Applications for admittance to the Teacher Education Program are due the semester prior to which you wish to take the pedagogy courses.
+A student may not register for any pedagogy field experience course until they have been admitted to Teacher Education.